PhlipArima.com

 By Phlip Arima

-the trees though they do not seem to mind. they thrive. thrive.
+the trees though, they do not seem to mind. they thrive. thrive.

 they are alive. and green. are we?

-i saw your name in a restaurant john stall. should i have added
+I saw your name in a restaurant john stall. should I have added

-and all i get is a tone.
+and all I ever get is a tone.

-the cars though they do not seem to mind. they multiply.
+the cars though, they do not seem to mind. they multiply.

 multiply. are they alive?

-last week when we spoke you had a book full of words
+Last week when we spoke you had a book full of words

-i do not know. can you teach me to say
+I do not know. can you teach me to say

 the things you read?